 Foods and beverages can stain your teeth

 There are many foods or beverages that stain teeth.
 Everyone wants a beautiful smile, and bright teeth are a big part of the package.
 That’s why products like at-home whitening systems and whitening toothpaste are so popular.
-But many of the foods and drinks we consume can stain our teeth and take away from their beauty.
+But many of the foods and drinks we consume can make our teeth dark and take away from their beauty.

 On Monday, you learned about five of the main stain-causing drink.
 Today, you’ll learn about five foods that stain teeth: